brechtmann/MMSplice/README.md

 -----------------

 #### 1. Prepare annotation (gtf) file
-Standard human gene annotation file in GTF format can be downloaded from ensembl or gencode.
+Standard human gene annotation files in GTF format can be downloaded from ensembl or gencode.
 `MMSplice` can work directly with those files, however, some filtering is higly recommended.

 - Filter for protein coding genes.

 #### 2. Prepare variant (VCF) file
-A correctly formatted VCF file with work with `MMSplice`, however the following steps will make it less prone to false positives:
+A correctly formatted VCF file will work with `MMSplice`, however the following steps will make it less prone to false positives:

-- Quality filtering.
-Low quality variants leads to unreliable predictions.
+- Quality filtering, as low quality variants lead to unreliable predictions.
 - Avoid presenting multiple variants in one line by splitting them into multiple lines.
 Example code to do it:
   ```bash
   bcftools norm -m-both -o out.vcf in.vcf.gz
   ```
 - Left-normalization.
 For instance, GGCA-->GG is not left-normalized while GCA-->G is.
-Details for unified representation of genetic variants see [Tan et al.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4481842/)
+Details for unified representations of genetic variants can be found in [Tan et al.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4481842/)
   ```bash
   bcftools norm -f reference.fasta -o out.vcf in.vcf
   ```

 #### 3. Prepare reference genome (fasta) file
-Human reference fasta file can be downloaded from ensembl/gencode.
-Make sure the chromosome name matches with GTF annotation file you use.
+Human reference fasta files can be downloaded from ensembl/gencode.
+Make sure the chromosome names matche the ones in the GTF annotation file in use.

 ### Example code